guilloip/LifeOfPy/README.md

 # LifeOfPy
-A Python (learning) version of Conway's Gamo of Life
+A Python (learning) version of Conway's Game of Life